The

 decided that

-it should be possible to install an electrical generator there and
+it should be possible to install an electrical generator

-produce electricity without the need for a noisy engine and
+produce electricity without the need for a noisy

-indeed the expense of fuel oil, which must have been hard to come by in
+indeed the expense of fuel oil, which must have been hard

-The machine you see on the left is not the
+see on the right is not the

 original Ritter dynamo, but

 a later installation.
-It dates from 1923, judging from the label
+It dates from 1923, judging from the

 attached to the old